FoXei0p/SpotifyTop100/README.md

-# Get Top-100songs from your desired time.🤗
+# Get Top-100songs from your chosen time.🤗

 - directly create spotify playlist and add top100 with just YYYY-MM-DD.
-- get your Spotify API.
+- clone it get your Spotify API and use it.✨
-- using python